Mbah-Royce/CICD-Drug-Classfication/README.md

 Machine Learning | MLOps | Data Science

 ⭐ If you found this project useful, consider giving the repository a star!

-** Note this was done for study purposes and care should be taken when used code or some aspect of the project is to be used.**
+** Note this was done for study purposes and care should be taken when code or some aspect of the project is to be used.**

 ## Resources
 https://www.datacamp.com/tutorial/ci-cd-for-machine-learning